(If you can read the characters above, they make the sound of "Columbia.")

 1854 A Chinese Boarding House was on the same lot at State Street as the Chop-Shop (Restaurant) in 1851.
 (E1:16:4)

 1854 June - George Kowgun, running a Chinese boarding house, transfers the property to Isaac Shotwell.
 (E1:16:72)(Block 3A, Lot 44)

 1854 June 19 - China woman (prostitute) found murdered near Shaw's Flat.
 Supposed to have been the victim of her countrymen.(Source: A History of Tuolumne County, California - San Francisco: B.F.
 Alley, 1882)

 1854 July 10 - The day of the first big conflagration in Columbia.
-Sam Hang (The card says "Doubtless a Chinaman.")
-Who was then on Washington Street.
-Listed as having loss of $600 in great fire.
+Sam Hang (The card says "Doubtless a Chinaman.") who was then on Washington Street, listed as having a loss of $600 in great fire.
 "He probably had a shop or laundry."

 1854 July 10 - Chinese boarding house burns at State Street and is replaced with another frame structure.

 1854 July 10 - George Chinaman lived on State Street and had a loss of $1000 in the fire.
 Also "Two China House" Loss $500.